Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 14 November 2024 02.19.09 UTC
+- WIB: Kamis, 14 November 2024 03.25.18 UTC
-- WITA: Kamis, 14 November 2024 03.19.09 UTC
+- WITA: Kamis, 14 November 2024 04.25.18 UTC
-- WIT: Kamis, 14 November 2024 04.19.09 UTC
+- WIT: Kamis, 14 November 2024 05.25.18 UTC

 Kutipan Inspiratif:
-"One original thought is worth a thousand mindless quotings."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: inspirational
+Kategori: nature